Legend-of-Dragoon-Modding/TLoD-Texture-Converter/README.md

 Time to convert all the files: 05 Minutes 27 Seconds.

-Keep in mind, surely this tool can be executed in lower PC specifications, but the time to convert the models will depend on how fast your Hardware is.
+Keep in mind, surely this tool can be executed in lower PC specifications, but the time to convert the Textures will depend on how fast your Hardware is.

 A simple converter to PNG (Portable Network Graphics) format oriented to work with TLoD Texture formats.
 Python coded (recommended Python version 3.12.0 64bit).